 - what you can and can’t do without

-– what work can be left until tomorrow or
+- which work can be left until tomorrow or

 - what work can be put on hold for the 45 minutes to 2 hours you spend on your commute

 You’ll probably come up with different ways to reduce your load and stress than I have.
-(For instance, maybe it’s spending the extra cash on a monthly gym locker so you can leave your workout gear there most of the time.)
+(For instance, maybe it’s spending the extra cash on a monthly gym locker.
+You can leave your workout gear there most of the time.)
 Prioritize those ideas and see for yourself how helpful it can be.